boltex/leointeg/CONTRIBUTING.md

 ## Development requirements

-- **use Leo's 'devel' branch** (This is temporary until Leo's next release)
+- **use Leo's 'devel' branch** (This is temporary until Leo's 6.4 release)

 - Make sure you have [Node.js](https://nodejs.org/en/download/) and [Git](https://git-scm.com/downloads) installed.

-- Check your node.js version by typing `node -v` in a terminal.
-[The latest lts version is 12.18.0](https://nodejs.org/en/download/).

-- Also check your vscode version by opening the 'about' dialog from the help menu.
-You should at least match or exceed the version below.
+- Also check your vscode, and other software versions by opening the 'about' dialog from the help menu.
+You should at least match or exceed the versions below.

 On Windows: